coreykatz/Bayesian_Stats_Final_Project/README.md

 The report includes all the code for this project.
 Any code I wrote is in a the other files.
 Full samples for the models are not included in this repo.

+Files starting with `model` are the Stan models written in rstan.
+Files starting with `results` are the code for running the models and getting samples from the posterior distributions.